Singapore has the highest prices and rent for private homes in Asia Pacific

 What contributed to a fall in prices in Hong Kong SAR?

-But even though the home prices in Hong Kong fell, it recorded the highest median home price per square metre at USD 19,768.
-The figure was almost twice that of Singapore, where the median cost of homes in 2022 was USD 10,715 per sq metre.
+But even though the home prices in Hong Kong fell, it recorded the highest median home price per square metre at USD 19,768 (INR 16 lakh approx.).
+The figure was almost twice that of Singapore, where the median cost of homes in 2022 was USD 10,715 (INR 8 lakh approx.) per sq metre.

 What does the report say about India?

-The 2023 Asia Pacific Home Attainability Index says that of the eight Indian cities surveyed, Mumbai has the highest median home price per square metre of USD 3,383.
-By comparison, Delhi NCR, the national capital region, recorded only USD 1,358 per sq metre.
+The 2023 Asia Pacific Home Attainability Index says that of the eight Indian cities surveyed, Mumbai has the highest median home price per square metre of USD 3,383 (INR 2.79 lakh).
+By comparison, Delhi NCR, the national capital region, recorded only USD 1,358 (INR 1.12 lakh approx.) per sq metre.

 The report also notes that India’s housing price as against the median household income is relatively inexpensive when compared to other developing countries.